adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		});
 	}

-**1. CTM looks remarkably similar to the above.** The difference is that the methods are hidden behind facades something of which provides many benefits that also enable Progressive Enhancement in a reliable way.
+**1. CTM looks remarkably similar to this solution.** The difference being that you use facades which provide many benefits, that also enable Progressive Enhancement in a reliable way.

 **2. There is a 1-to-1 mapping between what is checked in the condition and what is used by the application.** This is *vital*.
+You break this rule and you are guaranteeing problems.

 **3. There is no need for polyfills.** The library either provides the method or it doesn't, no halfway houses, no caveats.

 **4. Application logic is completely decoupled from browser logic.** Something that you may have heard Nicholas Zakas talk about in many of his articles and books.
-If a browser updates, the application logic doesn't need updating.
+Basically this is good for sanity and maintainability.

 **5. In the event that Javascript is enabled and that the condition does *not* pass the user gets the degraded (Javascript disabled) equivalent.** Effectively the browser didn't "Cut the mustard".

+Front-end developers tend to put themselves into two categories: a library developer and an application developer.
+Typically, the application developer isn't interested in building a library of any kind, let alone one that ensures Progressive Enhancement and feature detection as a cornerstone.
+Problem being you're only as good as the foundations of your software.

+Unfortunately, you need some level of ability to spot a bad script, one that at least attempts to degrade gracefully otherwise your application is going to suffer.

-Explaining the intricacies of how to build a library like this really is out of scope for this article, and in anycase Peter Michaux does a far better job than I could ever do in *Cross-browser widgets*.
+Explaining the intricacies of how to build a library is not something I can put down in a few paragraphs.
+Fortunately, Peter Michaux with the contribution from David Mark has done an excellent job in explaining just how you build a library of functions that enable Progressive Enhancement.

-This is the **Real** Progressive Enhancement and it's always been this way, it's just not well understood or promoted in the industry.
+Lastly, I really want to emphasis that whilst I write about this now, Peter's articles were written in 2008 and even then he talks about the fact that this practice has been known for a long time.

+My hope is that the industry stops trying to produce the next shiny framework and can pull together to build a library of functions that enable the Real Progressive Enhancement to provide a core experience for all, and where possible an even better experience.

 ## Citations